lohithabhethalam/formulary-lag-detector/README.md

 ## Resilience

-Circuit breaker and retry are built in from day 1 — not added after the first failure like in a previous project.
+Circuit breaker and retry are built in from beginning — not added after the first failure like in a pbm-price-lens.

 Every openFDA API call goes through: